 If a FRAND undertaking is a contract, then there are legally proper methods for determining what that contract means, and they do not include lengthy flights of economic theory.
-On the contrary, both the Civil Law and Common Law traditions of contract interpretation and enforcement fundamentally look to discern and give effect to the intent of the parties (Corbin, 1952, p.
-538).6 result, there is no reason at all to suppose that the "founding fathers" of ETSI (for example) settled on IPR policies that are functionally interchangeable with EU competition law, as some authors more or less suggest (Dolmans, 2008) ("Article 82 obligations are substantially similar to the contractual obligations under FRAND commitments.").
+On the contrary, both the Civil Law and Common Law traditions of contract interpretation and enforcement fundamentally look to discern and give effect to the intent of the parties.

+In that context, we note that the 'parties' to a FRAND undertaking are the patent owner and the SSO, while the 'parties' that developed and agreed upon the underlying IPR Policy were the diverse set of industry participants that make up the membership of the SSO - not academic economists or competition authorities.
+As a result, there is no reason at all to suppose that the 'founding fathers' of ETSI (for example) settled on IPR policies that are functionally interchangeable with EU competition law, as some authors more or less suggest.
 Nor is there any reason to suppose that the agreement they reached did or was intended to implement idealized economic theory.

-In that context, we note that the "parties" to a FRAND undertaking are the patent owner and the SSO, while the "parties" that developed and agreed upon the underlying IPR Policy were the diverse set of industry participants that make up the membership of the SSO - not academic economists or competition authorities.
-As a